-Before completely recharging refrigerant, make sure the following is done:
+Before completely recharging refrigerant, make sure the following is

-- 1 The system is pumped down. - 2 The outdoor unit's external refrigerant piping is checked (leak test, vacuum drying). - 3 Vacuum drying on the outdoor unit's internal refrigerant piping is performed.
+- 1 All refrigerant is recovered from the system. - 2 The outdoor unit's external refrigerant piping is checked (leak test, vacuum drying). - 3 Vacuum drying on the outdoor unit's internal refrigerant piping is performed.